 Note: You can also view and change the channel properties in FlowView.
-See Connecting Channels
+See Connecting Channels Using FlowViewTM (CP2) for more information.

 - 2. (Optional) If you're using Advanced Room mode, choose a partition from the Partition drop-down list. - 3.
 (Optional) Choose a preset from the Preset drop-down list. - 4.
 Click Mic/Line Output to open the channel list. - 5.
 Select the channel you want to change.